 Emma joined the team in 2013, lured by the opportunity to conduct cutting edge research that’s both academic and applied.
 Emma’s work on FoW involves reviewing literature and making contact with research teams to distil the latest in thought into something accessible to business users.
 She’s also actively involved in the FoWLab jams, getting to grips with client requirements and developing provocations.
 In her spare time, Emma provides mentoring and workshops for Future First, a charity aimed at raising ambitions and levels of achievement in young people.

-Harriet Molyneaux, Digital Engagement
+Harriet Molyneaux, Managing Director

 David Takacs, Digital Support Manager

 David Takacs is responsible for coordinating the digital elements of our Jam projects and works closely with Harriet.
 His main responsibilities include information security, coordinating our virtual team of facilitators and overseeing the development and configuration of our bespoke Jam platforms.
 David also works on the visual design of our client events.
 His previous experience includes market research and policy analysis at a Hungarian think tank, and advising high-ranking NATO officers at the Supreme Headquarters Allied Powers Europe, Belgium.